Particl-Community/academy/index.rst

 Particl Academy guides you while you'll become an expert for responsible and sustainable e-commerce with the :term:`Particl Marketplace`.
 It is the reference book in straightforward language.

-The hasty one's of you jump directly to the :doc:`Quickstart Guide <guides/guide_general_getstarted>`.
+The time economists among you will jump right to the :doc:`Quickstart Guide <guides/guide_general_getstarted>`.

 Introduction
 ============